C-Section Recovery Program

 C-section recovery is a gradual process that involves healing through six layers of tissue while adapting to life with a newborn.
 While skin may heal in 6 weeks, deeper tissues take 6–12 months to regain full strength.
 Recovery timelines vary depending on whether the birth was planned, emergency, or maternal-assisted, as well as your overall health, support network, and aftercare.
 Gentle movement, scar care, and physiotherapist-guided rehabilitation can optimise healing and long-term strength.

-• Scar massage may begin around 6–7 weeks, once the wound is fully healed and cleared by your GP or physiotherapist.
+- Scar Healing and Massage: Scar massage may begin from around six to seven weeks postpartum, once your wound is fully closed and cleared by your GP or physiotherapist.
+Scar mobilisation helps prevent tightness, improve tissue glide, and reduce sensitivity.

 In this article, we'll cover: